Delphoa/3lackcat-Research/README.md

 # 3lackcat Research

-> **Status: design and research phase.** This private repository is under active development.
+> **Status: design and research phase.** This repository is under active development.
 The architecture, interfaces, experiments, and roadmap described here are provisional; there is no stable release or production-ready implementation.

 3lackcat Research is an applied cryptographic-security and algorithmic research project for **authorized, offline password recovery, defensive password auditing, and controlled security research**.
 It investigates how deterministic password and key-derivation-function verification can be surrounded by better data handling, probabilistic modeling, candidate ordering, resource allocation, reproducible evaluation, and explainable defensive reporting.